 Thanks to John Letourneau who served as the SugarLoaf PLoP shepherd.
-Thanks go to my SugarLoaf PLoP Writers' Workshop Group.

-7. Pattern Thumbnails
+Pattern Thumbnails

-Reference (Single digits are

-PATTERN in this work) Pattern Intent BILLING [7] Keep records of usage in a centralized object.
+PATTERN Reference (Single digits are in this work) Pattern Intent BILLING Hanm2002 Keep records of usage in a centralized object.
 FAULT MANAGEMENT 5 A specialized subsystem should quickly handle errors and failures by isolating and treating faults.
-HALF CALL [6] Use a 2 part (half call) model for call processing.
-MAINTENANCE SOFTWARE [7] Identify and isolate faults before they are encountered in an operational system.
+HALF CALL Hanm2001 Use a 2 part (half call) model for call processing.
+MAINTENANCE SOFTWARE Hanm2002 Identify and isolate faults before they are encountered in an operational system.
 MEASUREMENTS 3 Provide a single object to collect counts and measurements and then distribute them to concerned parties.
-MINIMIZE HUMAN INTERVENTION [1] Design the system so that human intervention is not required.
-NETWORK ELEMENT MANAGER 4 Provide a single point to consolidate human interaction with switches for both integrity and measurement purposes.
-PEOPLE KNOW BEST [1] Provide a way for an expert human to override the system's automatic responses.
-REASSESS OVERLOAD DECISION [5] Conditions change and the system should periodically reassess its decisions to see if they are still valid.
-SELF PROTECTION [7] In the face of too much incoming traffic, try to push traffic back to neighbors and thus keep your own sanity.
-SHED WORK AT THE PERIPHERY [6],[8] Try to prevent work from reaching the core of the system; stop it close to the periphery, where fewer system resources will have been expended on it.
-SICO FIRST AND ALWAYS [1] Give SYSTEM INTEGRITY the power and ability to handle the situations that might arise.
-SYSTEM INTEGRITY [7] Provide an object that will watch for abnormal system activity and will initiate necessary reactions.
-TELECOM DATA HANDLING [2] Telecom systems have some unique attributes for their measurements.
+Minimize Human Intervention ACGHKN Design the system so that human intervention is not required.
+Network Element Manager 4 Provide a single point to consolidate human interaction with switches for both integrity and measurement purposes.
+PEOPLE KNOW BEST ACGHKN Provide a way for an expert human to override the system's automatic responses.
+REASSESS OVERLOAD DECISION Hanm2000 Conditions change and the system should periodically reassess its decisions to see if they are still valid.
+SELF PROTECTION Hanm2002 In the face of too much incoming traffic, try to push traffic back to neighbors and thus keep your own sanity.
+Shed Work At The Periphery Hanm2000, Mesz Try to prevent work from reaching the core of the system; stop it close to the periphery, where fewer system resources will have been expended on it.
+SICO FIRST AND ALWAYS ACGHKN Give SYSTEM INTEGRITY the power and ability to handle the situations that might arise.
+System Integrity Hanm2002 Provide an object that will watch for abnormal system activity and will initiate necessary reactions.
+TELECOM DATA HANDLING DeLa Telecom systems have some unique attributes for their measurements.